google/knative-gcp/docs/examples/cloudschedulersource/README.md

 ## Prerequisites

-1. [Install Knative with GCP](../../install/README.md).
+1. [Install Knative-GCP](../../install/install-knative-gcp.md).
 Note that your project needs to be created with an App Engine application.
 Refer to this [guide](https://cloud.google.com/scheduler/docs/quickstart#create_a_project_with_an_app_engine_app) for more details.